 Roman emperors were the ones who ruled over the Roman Empire.
 They were mighty rulers and conquerors.
 As they kept conquering lands the Roman Empire grew larger and larger.
 For a large part of the era, Roman emperors were chosen on a hereditary basis.
 Hence there were some really great rulers and some not so great.
-The good Roman emperors brought in great change in the world, and their rule made the empire great.
-So who were these great men, let us explore 10 best Roman emperors in history.
+The good Roman emperors brought a great change to the world, and their rule made the empire great.
+So who were these great men, let us explore the 10 best Roman emperors in history.

 1) Trajan – The Best Roman Emperor and ruler (September 53 AD-8 August 117 AD)